 ABOUT ME

-You might be familiar with my first prefix MAYNETREE.
-Now transitioning over to SALTYPAWS.
+You might be familiar with my former prefix MAYNETREE.

 _______________

-I live and breathe Maine Coons, and a bit of knitting on the side.
+I live and breathe Maine Coons, with a bit of knitting on the side.

 Well actually, who am I kidding, I knit in every spare moment!